haroldDOTsh/fulcrum/message-bus-api/src/main/java/sh/harold/fulcrum/api/messagebus/lifecycle/README.md

 ## Overview

-The Service Lifecycle Management System provides a unified, standardized way for all Fulcrum services (backend servers, proxies, limbo servers, etc.) to handle:
+The Service Lifecycle Management System provides a unified, standardized way for all Fulcrum services (backend servers, proxies, and supporting services) to handle:
 - Service registration with the central registry
 - Automatic heartbeat management
 - Graceful shutdown procedures